-Optionally, to compile and run a test suite4:
+Optionally, to compile and run a test suite5:

+'''

 % make check

+'''

 The newly compiled binaries are now in the src directory.
 You can run them from there, or manually copy them wherever.
 You don't have to install HMMER programs to run them.
-Optionally, to install the programs and man pages in standard locations on your system, do:
+Optionally, to install the programs and man pages, do: